jboss-dockerfiles/business-central/base/README.md

 The image contains:

 * JBoss Wildfly 23.0.2.Final
-* JBoss Business-Central Workbench 7.61.0.Final
+* KIE Business-Central Workbench 7.61.0.Final

-This image provides the JBoss Business-Central Workbench.
+This image provides the KIE Business-Central Workbench.
 It's intended to be extended so you can add your custom configurations.

-If you don't want to extend this image and you just want to try business-central Workbench take a look at the `jboss/business-central-workbench-showcase:latest` Docker image, it contains some default configurations.
+If you don't want to extend this image and you just want to try business-central Workbench take a look at the `quay.io/kiegroup/kie-business-central-workbench:latest` Docker image, it contains some default configurations.

 Usage
 -----

 To run a container:

-    docker run -p 8080:8080 -p 8001:8001 -d --name business-central-workbench jboss/business-central-workbench:latest
+    docker run -p 8080:8080 -p 8001:8001 -d --name business-central-workbench quay.io/kiegroup/kie-business-central-workbench:latest

 Once container and web applications started, you can navigate into the business-central Workbench at: